 Brian has maintained a blog on tropical Atlantic activity since 1996, then was selected as one of four hurricane experts for a New York Times blog from 2007-2010, and has been the tropical weather expert for the Washington Post's Capital Weather Gang blog since 2012.

-In January 2012, Brian took a position as a Senior Research Associate in Sharan Majumdar's group at the University of Miami’s Rosenstiel School of Marine and Atmospheric Science (RSMAS) to continue his career in tropical cyclone research.
+In January 2012, Brian took a position as a Senior Research Associate at the University of Miami’s Rosenstiel School of Marine and Atmospheric Science (RSMAS) to continue his career in tropical cyclone research.